jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In the hands of you, dear reader, is Techvolution.
 The philosophy you need to blow up the Death Star and evolve new tools to solve society's many problems.

 For the time has come when ordinary people will shape the fortunes of all, in the never-ending game of civilization.

+That's the a play on prologue from the movie _Lord of the Rings_.
+It might as well be called Lord of the Levers of Power.
+But like in every story, whoever controls society's most powerful tools, wins.

 <img src="https://techvolution.io/content/images/2020/04/main-street3.jpg" alt="Main Street" class="center-img" width="" height="">
 <figcaption>Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
 Now it's our time to step up and evolve our civilization.
 Credit: Library of Congress.</a>